Skip to main content

 Approval Workflows

-This is where Sydium saves agencies the most headaches - and where the philosophy of "collaboration during creation" actually matters.
+This is where Sydium saves agencies the most headaches, and where "collaboration during creation" actually matters.

 Sydium supports multi-level approval workflows, but the key is when feedback happens, not just how many levels exist.